Rhodo197/Final-Coursera/README.md

-# Simple Interest Calculator

-This project contains a Bash script that calculates simple interest.

-## Formula

-Simple Interest = (Principal Amount × Rate of Interest × Time) / 100

-## Input

-The script accepts:
+# This is the README.md file for the **github-final-project**

+A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

+Input:
-- Principal amount
+   p, principal amount
+   t, time period in years
-- Rate of interest
+   r, annual rate of interest
-- Time period

-## Output
+Output

-The script calculates and displays the simple interest.

-## Example

-Principal Amount: 1000
-Rate of Interest: 5
-Time Period: 2

-Simple Interest = 100
+   simple interest = p*t*r/100